Syncfusion AI Assistant

-Getting Started with Dashboard Layout Component in a Blazor Web App
+Getting Started with Dashboard Layout Component in Blazor Web App

-This section describes how to include the Syncfusion Blazor Dashboard Layout component into a Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.
+This section briefly explains about how to include the Syncfusion® Blazor Dashboard Layout component in your Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites